adnanaahmad/Multi-Agent-Simulation/README.md

-# SQL Agent using LangChain
+# Multi-Agent-Simulation using LangChain and Langgraph

 Follow these steps to set up and run the project: